How I became a true pasta freak... with my own website

 Whether you’re a long-time kitchen-avoider, on your way to college, looking to impress a date or whatever… the process of serving up wholesome, sumptuous pasta (and even making this pasta from scratch) is really not difficult, providing your teacher can explain things simply, without any preconceptions about your ‘skill level’.

-I’ve tried to be that clear-speaking teacher on this site, and what's helping is that I was lucky enough to stumble across an excellent website building system called SBI that helps my site attract hundreds of visitors each day and earn cash, without my needing any technical knowledge.
+I’ve tried to be that clear-speaking teacher on this site, and what's helping is that I was lucky enough to stumble across an excellent website building system called Solo Build It that helps my site attract hundreds of visitors each day and earn cash, without my needing any technical knowledge.

 How this website?

-Although I had no knowledge of website building when I started, I was lucky enough to find an e-business web system called SBI, which is comprehensive yet easy to understand and learn.
+Although I had no knowledge of website building when I started, I was lucky enough to find an e-business web system called Solo Build It, which is comprehensive yet easy to understand and learn.

-(If you like the idea of turning your passion into a home-based business, you might find this 'how to develop a website with SBI' page of interest.)
+(If you like the idea of turning your passion into a home-based business, you might find this 'how to develop a website with Solo Build It' page of interest.)

 So, I’ve gained – and continue to gain – more pasta knowledge.
 And I have a growing folder of what I reckon are great beginner-friendly pasta recipes.
 What next?